Timewize

 Sign 01

-Lead capture and follow-up that currently depends on manual copying or reminders
+Lead capture and follow up that depends on manual copying

 Sign 02